Make the magic happen in a class with a field component

 Set up the experience early.
-You don’t want to be waiting until the last few weeks of class to line up a field experience.
+You don’t want to wait until the last few weeks of class to line up a field experience.

 Go outside of your comfort zone.
-Meaning don’t choose a field experience for the sake of convenience for you.
-Try something that is really going to stretch you as an educator.
-If I were to go back and do it all again I would document each field experience and try to have at least one experience in different grade levels in which I was certified.
+Meaning doesn’t choose a field experience for the sake of convenience for you.
+Try something that is going to stretch you as an educator.
+If I were to go back and do it all again, I would document each field experience and try to have at least one experience in different grade levels in which I was certified.

 Go in with a plan.
 Meaning doesn’t just go into the classroom without an idea of what you need to accomplish.
-Most professors will include reflection questions or features to be looking for during a field experience.
+Most professors will include reflection questions or features to look for during a field experience.
 Make sure you have a list of those available to you.
-You may want to include a list of questions on a sheet of paper or on your computer that you can be documenting throughout the experience.
+You may want to include a list of questions on a sheet of paper or on your computer that you can document throughout the experience.
 Document your learning as much as you can.

 Get involved with students if you can.
 Ask the cooperating teacher first and see what you can do to work with students.
-Jordyn Pistili adds, “Capitalize on this opportunity. capitalize on any opportunity you have to engage with learners.
-Obviously discuss this with your co-op first.”
+Jordyn Pistili adds, “Capitalize on this opportunity.
+Capitalize on any opportunity you have to engage with learners.
+Discuss this with your co-op first.”

-In the same vein, try to observe a specialist.
-If you can get time to interview or sit in on a session with a speech therapist, special education teacher, co-teacher, art teacher, reading specialist, etc. You get the idea.
-By doing so you can see how a school comes together as a team to support ALL students.
+In the same vein, try to observe a specialist if you can get time to interview or sit in on a session with a speech therapist, special education teacher, co-teacher, art teacher, reading specialist, etc. You get the idea.
+Doing so shows how a school comes together as a team to support ALL students.
 Jesse Belitz adds, “Make an effort to look for things you have never seen before to gain wider perspectives.
-It can be easy to passively observe in the back while not getting much out of it, but we have to make a conscious effort to make these experiences valuable!”
+It can be easy to passively observe in the back while not getting much out of it, but we must consciously make these experiences valuable!”

 Ask all the questions!
-Don’t be afraid to ask the cooperating teacher questions that you have about the content, methods, technology, strategies used in the lesson.
+Don’t be afraid to ask the cooperating teacher questions about the content, methods, technology, and strategies used in the lesson.
 Ask about procedures and techniques.
-I suggest making a spot on your notes for you to write down the questions that you have throughout the experience so you don’t forget anything.
+I suggest making a spot on your notes to write down the questions you have throughout the experience, so you don’t forget anything.

-Include a description of the experience, what you learned from it, and if you can take a picture or two of you doing your thing- which is teaching. 💡Fecich tip: Make sure you have appropriate permissions to take pictures of students.
+Include a description of the experience, what you learned from it, and if you can take a picture or two of you doing your thing- which is teaching. 💡Fecich tip: Ensure you have appropriate permission to take pictures of students.

-Trust me, friends you don’t want to get all the way to your senior year and go through student teaching and decide that teaching is not your jam.
-So do yourself a favor, get into the classroom early and often.
-A course with a field component allows you to see theory in practice, you can connect and directly apply your learning in your coursework to what you are observing in the classroom.
-So go all in and make the time you have with children valuable and meaningful for them and you!
+Trust me, friends, you don’t want to get to your senior year, go through student teaching, and decide that teaching is not your jam.
+So do yourself a favor, and get into the classroom early and often.
+A course with a field component allows you to see theory in practice; you can connect and directly apply your coursework learning to what you observe in the classroom.
+So go all in and make your time with children valuable and meaningful for them and you!

 Shout outs in this episode go to:

-💡AAEE Education Candidate portal - Create a free educator candidate account and you can find resources for resumes, job fair calendar, interview tips, and more!
+💡AAEE Education Candidate portal - Create a free educator candidate account and you can find resources for resumes, job fair calendars, interview tips, and more!

 💡GET YOUR FREE GUIDE TO EDUMAGIC IN STUDENT TEACHING- Learn how to crush it before, during and after student teaching with these helpful tips!